shawn-nyk/tp/docs/DeveloperGuide.md

 #### Extensions

 1a.
-InternHunter detects that the index entered is out of bounds. </br>
+InternHunter detects an invalid input. </br>
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. </br>
   Use case resumes from step 1.